robenkleene/development-references/vim/vim-shell-commands.md

 - `:r !ls`: Input the result of a shell command below the current line
 - `:0r !ls`: Input the result of a shell command at the beginning of the document
+- These don't work with interactive commands (their output is written to a temporary buffer)

 ## Output in a New Buffer